ustc-hlli/RPPformer-Flow/README.md

 ![image of RPP Attention Layer](https://github.com/ustc-hlli/RPPformer-Flow/blob/main/images/img.jpg)

 ## Preparation
-This project is implemented on Python 3.7.10 and Pytorch 1.9.0.
+This project is implemented with Python 3.7.10 and Pytorch 1.9.0.

 To run our code, first, install the PointNet2 cpp lib as follows.